maccuaa/Hockey-Stats/README.md

 A simple Java FX application that I created for a database class I took in Fall 2014.

 The database was generated from another project I made that scrapes the NHL.com website.
-For legal reasons, the source code for that project is not publicly available.

 ### Requirements